abraham-ny/Quartz/Quartz.Docs/DOM-Module.md

 # DOM Module Documentation

 ## Overview
-The DOM module implements the Document Object Model for Quartz, representing the hierarchical structure of documents.
+The DOM module implements the Document Object Model for Origin, representing the hierarchical structure of documents.

 ## Key Components